EU watchdog tells banks to set own limits on "shadow banking" links

 Remaining exposures included money market funds, finance companies, credit insurers, and broker-dealers.

-Total shadow banking exposures above the 0.25 percent threshold in the EU totaled 567 billion euros.
+Total shadow banking exposures above the 0.25 percent threshold in the EU totalled 567 billion euros.

 Banks in Britain have the highest aggregate exposures to shadow banking groups, 285 billion euros after exposures below the threshold are stripped out.
 Germany has the second largest at 113 billion euros.